Ron Hines DVM PhD

 Your Dog And Cat’s C-Reactive Protein Level = CRP

-C-reactive protein values have been used to monitor many of the causes of infection and inflammation in people and pets.
+C-reactive protein values have been used to monitor many of the causes of infection and inflammation in people as well.
 You can read an e-brochure on its use in people here.
 The C-reactive protein test cannot tell you what the source of inflammation is or where in the body it is occurring.
 But it does confirm the presence of inflammation and that your pet truly has a health issue that needs to be addressed.

-The C-reactive protein test is currently offered to veterinarians as a way to confirm and monitor the treatment of inflammatory bowel disease (IBD) in dogs.
-C-reactive protein also increases in dogs with cancer (read here) and autoimmune disease .
+The C-reactive protein test offers your veterinarian a way to confirm progress and monitor the treatment of canine parvovirus infections, pyometra or inflammatory bowel disease (IBD) in dogs.
+C-reactive protein also increases in dogs with cancer (read here) and autoimmune disease.
 It also rises in cases of bacterial infection, gum (periodontal) disease, pancreatitis, triad disease in cats, arthritis and fat inflammation (panniculitis).
-C-reactive protein level also rises in major heartworm infections. (read here) Levels can also moderately increase in dogs in early pregnancy.
+C-reactive protein level also rises in major heartworm infections. (read here) Levels can also moderately increase in dogs during early pregnancy.
 Endocrine gland diseases or neurological diseases issues rarely cause an elevation in C-reactive protein level. (read here) Texas A&M University’s GI Lab offers this test as a way of measuring the severity of canine small intestinal disease.
-Idexx Laboratories , Antech/Mars and Cornell Veterinary School offer the test as well.
+Idexx Laboratories, Antech/Mars and Cornell Veterinary School offer this test as well.

 Running the c-reactive protein test on your pet periodically can give you and your veterinarian an indication whether the medications and treatments being provided to your pet are improving the condition for which it is being treated.